esell/deb-simple/README.md

 # General Usage:

-**This project is now using the native Go vendoring feature so you will need to build with Go >1.7 or if using 1.5/1.6 you will need to make sure `GO15VENDOREXPERIMENT` is set to `1`.**

 If you do not want to build from source you can just download a pre-built binary from the Releases section.

 Fill out the conf.json file with the values you want, it should be pretty self-explanatory, then fire it up!